 The construction trade is a rewarding and valued career.
-Reliable and skilled craftsmen are in high demand on construction sites around the country.
+Reliable and skilled craftworkers are in high demand on construction sites around the country.
 Construction jobs require tradesmen to perform many physical tasks, both individually and as part of a team.

 Questions to Ask

 Before you begin or change career paths, ask yourself the following questions: